DarthGigi/Crimson-Desert-macOS-Mod-Manager/README.md

 <h1 align="center">Crimson Desert Mod Manager</h1>

+> [!WARNING]
+> This project is in early development and is not yet fully ready, you can use it at your own risk.
+Expect bugs, crashes, and missing features.
+Please help by testing and providing feedback!

 A macOS-native mod manager for **Crimson Desert** built with **Tauri**, **Svelte**, **TypeScript**, **Tailwind**, **shadcn-svelte**, and **Rust**.

 It supports JSON patch mods, precompiled overlays, browser/raw folder mods, archive imports, PATHC workflows, recovery tools, and advanced extraction utilities.